Accessory Navicular Syndrome Exercises

 Read More >

-The symptoms of an accessory navicular syndrome are pain along the medial arch of the foot.
-There may be some mild localised swelling in the area, and it is tender to palpate the navicular bone with a visual bony prominence on the arch of the foot.
+The symptoms of accessory navicular syndrome are pain along the medial arch of the foot, specifically over the navicular bone.
+There may be some mild localised swelling in the area, and it is tender to palpate the navicular bone with a visual bony prominence on the foot’s arch.

 Repetitive foot overuse can cause navicular pain syndrome and a history of ankle sprains.

-Ethnicity does play a role in this condition; there is a prevalence of accessory navicular syndrome of approximately 10% in the general public, while there is a prevalence of up to 45% in the Asian Population.
+Ethnicity does play a role in this condition; accessory navicular syndrome is prevalent in approximately 10% of the general public, while there is a prevalence of up to 46% in the Asian Population.

-A Physical Therapist is in the best position to provide treatment for Accessory Navicular syndrome.
-Treatments such as taping, joint mobilization and massage can provide pain relief alongside home treatments such as resting, anti-inflammatories and icing.
+A Physical Therapist is best positioned to provide treatment for Accessory Navicular syndrome.
+Treatments such as taping, joint mobilization and massage can relieve pain alongside home treatments such as resting, anti-inflammatories and icing.

 A physical examination will identify muscular imbalances and weakness that can contribute to your pain, and a comprehensive programme of strengthening, balance and stretching exercises will be formed.

-Footwear advice is essential as the correct shoe can provide significant pain relief alongside insoles and orthotics.
+Footwear advice is essential as the correct shoe can relieve pain alongside insoles and orthotics.

-In a minimal number of cases, this treatment is unsuccessful, and surgery is required.
-Arthroscopic surgical excision of the accessory navicular is the most common form of surgery for this condition which has a high success rate.
+In a few cases, conservative treatment is unsuccessful, and surgery is required.
+Open excision of the accessory navicular is the most common form of surgery for this condition, which has a high success rate.